Breekpot/docs/dapps/overview.rst

 -----------------------------------

 Among the dozens of potential applications of tokenized real estate a very promising one would be collateralized peer-to-peer loans between friends or between a bank and customer.
-Coming winter Bloqhouse plans to organize a :ref:`bloqathon` to kick-start development on top of the **open** Bloqtoken ecoystem.
+Bloqhouse will organize a :ref:`bloqathon` to kick-start development on top of the **open** Bloqtoken ecoystem.

 |